KDE/digikam-doc/setup_application/miscs_settings.rst

 -----------------

 .. figure:: images/setup_miscs_behavior.webp
+    :alt:
+    :align: center

+    The digiKam Behavior Configuration Page

-Scan for new items at startup option will force digiKam to scan the album library tree for new items added or removed between digiKam sessions.
+**Scan for new items at startup** option will force digiKam to scan the album library tree for new items added or removed between digiKam sessions.
 This may slow down the start time of digiKam.
 If any items have been removed from album library, digiKam will ask you confirmation before to remove definitely item references in database.

-With the Scroll current item to center of thumbbar setting, you can force thumbbar to center current selected item with mouse pointer on the center of visible area.
+With the **Scroll current item to center of thumbbar** setting, you can force thumbbar to center current selected item with mouse pointer on the center of visible area.

-With the String comparison type setting, you can set the way in which strings are compared inside digiKam.
-This influences the sorting of the tree views.
-Natural tries to compare strings in a way that regards some normal conventions.
-The result will be sort naturally even if they have a different number of digits inside.
-Normal uses a more technical approach.
+With the **String comparison type** setting, you can set the way in which strings are compared inside digiKam.
+This influences the sorting of the tree views. **Natural** tries to compare strings in a way that regards some normal conventions.
+The result will be sort naturally even if they have a different number of digits inside. **Normal** uses a more technical approach.
 Use this style if you want to entitle albums with ISO dates (201006 or 20090523) and the albums should be sorted according to these dates.

-With the Confirm when moving items to trash and Confirm when permanently deleting items settings you can set the verbosity of digiKam when you delete a photograph or an Album.
-See Deleting a Photograph and Deleting an Album sections for more details.
+With the **Confirm when moving items to trash** and **Confirm when permanently deleting items** settings you can set the verbosity of digiKam when you delete a photograph or an Album.
+See the :ref:`Deleting a Photograph <deleting_photograph>` and the :ref:`Deleting an Album <deleting_album>` sections for more details.

-The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the Apply changes in the right sidebar without confirmation option.
-Otherwise the changes must be applied by pressing the Apply changes button.
+The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the **Apply changes in the right sidebar without confirmation** option.
+Otherwise the changes must be applied by pressing the **Apply changes** button.

-The updates settings allows to tune how the check for new application versions available online.
+The **Updates** settings allows to tune how the check for new application versions available online.

 .. _appearance_settings: